Apple opts for profit over market share with not-so-cheap iPhone

 "This segment is not forecast to see meaningful growth long term.
 This decision, at the margin, is good for profitability but not growth."

-Garcha said that Apple's share of the smartphone market, where it faces intense competition from Samsung Electronics Co Ltd, would likely fall to 15.5 percent this year and 13.1 next year from 18.1 percent last year.
+Garcha said that Apple's share of the smartphone market, where it faces intense competition from Samsung Electronics Co Ltd (005930.KS), would likely fall to 15.5 percent this year and 13.1 next year from 18.1 percent last year.

-Saying the 5C was "nobody's low-margin phone", Cowen and Company analyst Timothy Arcuri said Apple's new relationship with Japan's NTT DoCoMo Inc and an expected partnership with China Mobile Ltd supported the view that 2014 Street estimates for Apple earnings looked too low.
+Saying the 5C was "nobody's low-margin phone", Cowen and Company analyst Timothy Arcuri said Apple's new relationships with Japan's NTT DoCoMo Inc (9437.T) and China Mobile Ltd (0941.HK) supported the view that 2014 Street estimates for Apple earnings looked too low.

 Arcuri said gross margins for the 5C appeared to be as high as the mid 50 percent area.